-Title of each class of securities to be registered Proposed maximum aggregate offering price (1) Amount of registration fee (2) Common shares, quota value approx. SEK 2.431906612 per share \$ \$
+Title of each class of securities to be registered Amount to be registered Proposed maximum offering price per share (1) Proposed maximum aggregate offering price Amount of registration fee Common shares, quota value approx. SEK 2.431906612 per share (2) 8,050,000 \$33.93 \$273,136,500 \$29,799.20

-- (1) Estimated solely for the purpose of computing the amount of the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.
-Includes the aggregate offering price of additional common shares represented by American Depositary Shares, or ADSs, that the underwriters have the option to purchase. - (2) Calculated pursuant to Rule 457(o) under the Securities Act of 1933, as amended, based on an estimate of the proposed maximum aggregate offering price. - (3) These common shares are represented by ADSs, each of which represents one common share of the registrant.
+- Pursuant to Rule 457(c) under the Securities Act, and solely for the purpose of calculating the registration fee, the proposed maximum offering price (1)per share is \$33.93, which is the average of the high and low prices of the Class A Common Stock on July 9, 2021 on The Nasdag Global Market. - These common shares are represented by ADSs, each of which represents one common share of the registrant.
 ADSs issuable upon deposit of the common shares registered hereby are being registered pursuant to a separate registration statement on Form F-6 (File No. 333-254427).